Academics

 The Megan Whaley Athlete Award is named in honor of Megan Whaley, who was an outstanding 16-year-old honor roll sophomore at St. Cecilia Academy when she tragically lost her life in an automobile accident on April 22, 2002.
 An exceptional athlete, Megan loved soccer, softball, and especially basketball, where, in 2002, she was her team’s leading scorer and an all-district performer.
 She served as an excellent role model for other students.

-This year’s recipient of the Megan Whaley Athlete Award is a two-time honoree: Dalton Vaughn.
+This year’s recipient of the Megan Whaley Athlete Award is:

 • Tri-Sport Athlete Award